 Another problem is that catching exceptions doesn’t work (sometimes, at random).
 I ran into one bug where using exceptions caused code to be incorrectly optimized out.
 You might say that’s not fair because it was caught using a fuzzer, and fuzzers are supposed to find bugs, but the fuzzer wasn’t fuzzing exceptions or even expressions.
 The implementation of the fuzzer just happens to involve eval’ing function calls, in a loop, with a

 try/catch to handle exceptions.
 Turns out, if you do that, the function might not get called.
 This isn’t a case of using a fuzzer to generate billions of tests, one of which failed.
-The was a case of trying one thing, one of which failed.
+This was a case of trying one thing, one of which failed.
 That bug is now fixed, but there’s still a nasty bug that causes exceptions to sometimes fail to be caught by

 catch, which is pretty bad news if you’re putting something in a